What You'll Learn:

 - When the ratio points to alcohol-related stress vs other causes

-- How to track your ratio over time
+- Why you want to track your AST:ALT ratio over time

 Formula: AST ÷ ALT = Ratio